nergzd723/meow/README.md

 # meow
 # Multiple C++ and Python utils

-There are only availible two variants now - `bark` for removing and `meow` for reading from file
+`bark` for removing,`meow` for reading from file, `lt` for showing file list in directory and `tap` to create new file or to change its access date to newer one

 # How to install?
 Do `make` to build all supported modules and targets.
 Then `make install` to install to /usr/bin and `make uninstall` to delete binaries from it.
 # Troubleshooting
-## Bark has compiled in non-standalone mode.
+## Target Python modules have compiled in non-standalone mode.
-It means that Bark cannot be run on systems with no Python installed.
+It means that Python modules cannot be run on systems with no Python installed.
 Do `make target-py` to compile in standalone mode.
-No guarantees.
+No guarantees it will work, but it's worth trying.